 - Use a pastry cutter to work the butter into the flour and then switch to working the butter with your fingers.

-- Add cold water a tablespoon at a time until while forming teh dough together with your hands.
+- Add the cold water a tablespoon at a time until while forming the dough together with your hands.
 It should be crumbly not sticky to the touch, but smooth.

-- Shape your pie dough into a ball with your hands.
+- Shape your pie dough into a disc with your hands.

-- Always chill your dough for a minimum of 30 minutes before rolling it out on the counter.
+- Always chill your dough for a minimum of 1 hour or overnight before rolling it out on the counter.

 - Remove dough from the fridge, and roll out to ⅛ inch to ¼ inch in thickness.